truera/trulens/docs/trulens_eval/getting_started/dashboard/index.md

     ```

-With the `record` in hand, we can easily add TruLens components to display the evaluation results of the provided record using the `trulens_feedback` from the _TruLens_ streamlit module.
+With the `record` in hand, we can easily add TruLens components to display the evaluation results of the provided record using the `trulens_feedback`.
 This will display the _TruLens_ feedback result clickable pills as the feedback is available.

 !!! example "Display feedback results"